fjprichard/PyAFBF/README.rst

  pip install PyAFBF

-If the package is to be installed in a googlecollab environment, please type
+To install the package in a Google Collab environment, please type

  !pip install imgaug==0.2.6